 Mix them up!
-Don’t stick to one; use a couple at a time – OR you can buy already made up blends that taste much nicer and often have lots of added nutrients to make them more nutritious.
-Some even have added greens and probiotics – making them a complete meal in themselves.
+Don’t stick to one; use a couple at a time – OR you can buy already made up blend that will taste so much nicer and often have lots of added nutrients to make it all the more nutritious.
+Some even have added greens and probiotics, making them a complete meal in themselves.

-Be careful of added fillers and other chemicals and to be safe always go for organic!
-You will find a comprehensive list of all the most highly rated available protein powders, plus how to use them, their amino acid profiles, and everything else you need to know in this post ‘The Best Protein Powders of 2018‘.
-Be sure to pick one that suits you specifically as they are all different: you can find the best protein powder for weight gain; weight loss; muscle building; and some are even full meal replacements.
+Be careful of added fillers and chemicals, and to be safe always go for organic.
+You will find a comprehensive list of all the most highly rated available protein powder supplements, plus how to use them, their amino acid profiles, and everything else you need to know on this list of the best protein powders of 2019.
+Be sure to pick one that suits you specifically as they are all different.
+For instance, you can find a different powder for weight gain, weight loss, muscle building; and some are even full meal replacements in themselves.

 - Make sure you eat foods every day from the plant based calcium list.

 - Eat at least 10 PORTIONS of fruits and vegetables a day for antioxidants and fiber.

 - Cut out all refined sugars.
 If you need help with this please refer to ‘Quitting Sugar in 10 Easy Steps’.

 - Eat in moderation – healthy fats, especially avocado, coconut oil and extra virgin olive oil.

 - Buy a good quality green super food powder and have a shot every day.
 These are my number one tip if you want more energy, clarity, and literally the best skin you have ever had – and they work fast – sometimes within 20 minutes!
 There are so many to choose from, and as with the protein powders they all have their own unique qualities so it may be worthwhile looking for one that’s more specific to your needs.